qwerty-arun/Lets_learn/README.md

 - [Click here](https://graphics.stanford.edu/~seander/bithacks.html) to solve challenging programs in C.
 - Try writing all sorting programs like Bubble Sort, Quick Sort etc.
 - Learn more about Memory Management and Storage Classes.
-- A brief Introduction on how to Debug a program in Ubuntu using gdb.
+- A Brief Introduction on how to Debug a program in Ubuntu(Linux) using `gdb`.
 - `gdb` is a very powerful, very vast but not so user friendly tool.
 - command `gdb <binaryfile>` will debug the binary file.
 - There are two modes of execution:- 1)Debug mode where additional information required for debugging is added by including `-g` in the command.
 2) Release mode is just normal execution and the binary file doesn't contain any additional information about debugging. `gcc -g main.c`